 ‘This year’s Race to the Rock route also passes through the northernmost section of Western Australia’s goldfields, which in the 1890’s was home to the most highly paid bike couriers in history,’ continues Jesse, acknowledging another group of early overlanders that have influenced the race route.
 ‘Before telegraph lines were installed, the bike was the fastest and most reliable way to get messages and mail across the vast distances between mining settlements in the outback.
 Bicycles didn’t need fuel, water or rest, and across the unforgiving Australian continent, they were simply faster and more reliable than a horse, which was the existing means of transport.
 High value messages needed to be transferred with urgency, and bike couriers scored big rewards – up to AUD$3,500 in today’s money – for delivering them.
 Riders would load up with mail, and very little else, before blasting into the desert.

 ‘They’d take a chance on finding a trucker or wayfarer for food, water or blankets, rather than carry these items – and therefore less mail.
 Sometimes they went weeks without seeing another person, but they usually carried guns and had the bushcraft skills to hunt their own food if it came down to it.
 Of course, the trails they rode were rough dirt tracks that turned to glue in the rain, but the mail had to get through, so these guys rode day and night on their fixed wheel bikes to get the job done.’

-However, despite Race to the Rock competitors having it ‘embarrassingly easy’ in comparison, there is no doubt that the challenge that lies ahead of them will prove to be one of the toughest events on the ultra-racing calendar.
-And, crucially for Jesse – as well as the soul of the Race to the Rock – it will pay a just tribute to those pioneering adventurers who made the first two-wheeled tracks through the dust and sand so long ago.
+But despite modern day Race to the Rock competitors having it ‘embarrassingly easy’ in comparison, there is no doubt that the challenge for them remains one of the toughest in ultra-endurance bike racing.
+And, crucially for Jesse – as well as the soul of the Race to the Rock – their efforts will continue to pay tribute to those pioneering adventurers who made the first two-wheeled tracks through the dust and sand so long ago.